leandre000/Gui-Printed-Text-Scanner/README.md

 - Load images from disk or capture frames from the live camera.
 - Drag-to-select ROI; OCR uses ROI if set, otherwise the whole image.
 - One-click OCR with preprocessing (denoise + adaptive threshold).
-- Overlay preview of detected words on the image.
+- Overlay preview of detected words on the image plus live status updates.
-- Extracted text displayed in a scrollable panel.
+- Extracted text displayed in a scrollable, code-friendly panel.

 ## Prerequisites
 - Python 3.9+ recommended.